pivotal-cf/service-backup-release/README.md

 An exhaustive and up-to-date list of properties can be found in the [service-backup job spec](./jobs/service-backup/spec).

+#### Disabling backups

+Backups can be disabled by removing the `service-backup` section from your manifest and then redeploying.
+You can still leave the template on your job if you wish.

 ### Bucket name and path

 The bucket name should not start with `s3://` and it should not contain underscores.
 Additionally, neither the bucket name nor the bucket path should have preceding or trailing slashes.
 An example of syntactically-valid properties is: